sleeplessinc/webserver/README.md

 Copyright 2020 Sleepless Software Inc.  All Rights Reserved.

-A simple web server with cold reloading
+A simple web server with auto reloading

 ## Install